Slave states and free states: Early history

-In the South, Kentucky was created a slave state from Virginia (1792), and Tennessee was created a slave state from North Carolina (1796).
+In the South, Kentucky was created as a slave state from Virginia (1792), and Tennessee was created as a slave state from North Carolina (1796).
 By 1804, before the creation of new states from the federal western territories, the number of slave and free states was 8 each.
 By the time of Missouri Compromise of 1820, the dividing line between the slave and free states was called the Mason-Dixon line (between Maryland and Pennsylvania), with its westward extension being the Ohio River.

 The 1787 Constitutional Convention debated slavery, and for a time slavery was a major impediment to passage of the new constitution.
 As a compromise, slavery was acknowledged but never mentioned explicitly in the Constitution.
-The Fugitive Slave Clause, Article IV, section 2, clause 3, for example, refers to a "Person held to Service or Labour."
-In addition, Article 1, section 9, clause 1 of the Constitution prohibited Congress from abolishing the importation of slaves, but in a compromise, the prohibition could be lifted by Congress in twenty years, and slaves were referred to as "Persons."
-The Act Prohibiting Importation of Slaves passed easily in 1807, effective in 1808.
+The Fugitive Slave Clause, Article 4, section 2, clause 3, for example, refers to a "Person held to Service or Labor."
+In addition, Article 1, section 9, clause 1 of the Constitution prohibited Congress from abolishing the importation of slaves, but in a compromise, the prohibition could be lifted by Congress in 20 years, and slaves were referred to as "Persons."
+The Act Prohibiting Importation of Slaves passed easily in 1807 and took effect on January 1, 1808.
 However, the ban on importation spurred an expansion in the domestic slave trade, which remained legal until slavery was banned entirely in 1865 by the 13th Amendment.